GIC Comparison; Which Bank is Best For Indian Students in Canada?

 Cons

-- The most obvious con is the number of ICICI Bank Canada branches and ATMs in It only has a total of 7 branches across Canada.
-This disadvantage is mitigated to a certain extent because of the following reasons;
+- The most obvious con is the number of ICICI Bank Canada branches and ATMs in It only has a total of 14 branches across Canada.
+However, this disadvantage is mitigated because of the following reasons;

 - ICICI Bank Canada offers online activation of your GIC account through their app.
 Also, they have a tie-up with Canada Post, allowing you to complete your in-person verification from 6000+ locations across Canada.
 Thus, you don’t have to visit an ICICI branch to complete your GIC account-related procedures.